 Source Protection Information: The Dept of Health Office of Drinking Water has compiled Source Water Assessment Program (SWAP) data for all community water systems in Washing.
-SWAP data for your system is available online at: rou can now download your rou can now download your reports on our website at nwwatersystems.com or by scanning the QR Code to the right.
+SWAP data for your system is available online at: You can now download your reports on our website at nwwatersystems.com or by scanning the QR Code to the right.
 To opt out of mailing please email or call the office